wanchain/explore-wanchain/staking-testnet/node-setup-testnet.md

 **!!!WARNING!!!**

-In order to protect the security of the account, please do not enable the "--rpc" parameter when using script to register.
+In order to protect the security of the account, please do not enable the "--http" parameter when using script to register.
 Please verify before continue.
 (Recommended to use the GUI wallet for registration)

 Create a script file in path: `/home/YourUserName/.wanchain/validatorRegister.js`